Ever like being locked out? Probably not.

 When is software not open source?

 Let’s get a bit technical- open source software is software with source code that users can inspect and change.
 The source code is the side of software that most of us never see- but modifying this code is how programmers change the way an application or a program work.
 If you know how to manipulate the source code, you can fix things you don’t like and add new features that you wish were there.

 With open source software, the creators make the source code available for users to modify and learn from it, while proprietary software requires users to operate under a set of rules.
-The Free in Free Geek stands for free as in freedom and we stand behind accessible, open software.
+The “free” in Free Geek stands for freedom and we stand behind accessible, open software.